Derek Schmidt: Marijuana

 In 2015, Schmidt asked the Kansas Supreme Court to strike down a ballot measure, approved by voters in Wichita, that created a city ordinance reducing marijuana possession enforcement in the city.
 The measure specifically reduced the penalty for persons over 21 charged with a first marijuana possession offense (moving it from a Class A criminal misdemeanor to a civil infraction carrying a $50 fine).
 Schmidt asserted that the voter imitative was barred because it conflicted with uniform state law, a claim that the city disputed.
 The Kansas Supreme Court struck down the city ordinance in 2016; the court did not address Schmidt's argument that the local law conflicted with state law, but rather based its decision on a technical error, ruling that the petitioners' filing of the proposed ordinance with the city clerk was improper.

-In January 2018, Schmidt issued an opinion stating that all forms of marijuana, including cannabidiol (CBD oil) are unlawful in Kansas.Atty.
-Gen. Op.
-No. 2018-05, Kanas Attorney General Derek Schmidt (January 24, 2018).
-Later in 2018, the state legislature voted to amend the state-law definition of marijuana to exclude CBD products without THC.Atty.
-Gen. Op.
-No. 2018-10, Kanas Attorney General Derek Schmidt (August 24, 2018).
+In January 2018, Schmidt issued an opinion stating that all forms of marijuana, including cannabidiol (CBD oil) are unlawful in Kansas.
+Later in 2018, the state legislature voted to amend the state-law definition of marijuana to exclude CBD products without THC.

 In 2019, Schmidt was one of 17 state attorneys general who did not sign onto a letter from 33 state attorneys general in support of U.S. Representative Ed Perlmutter's Secure and Fair Enforcement (SAFE) Banking Act (H.R.
 1595), a bill to allow marijuana-related businesses in states and territories in which marijuana is legal to use the banking system.
 The bill would facilitate the collection of taxes levied on the $8.3 billion industry, reduce the danger of operating cash-only businesses and more effectively monitor the industry.